 Venison sliders are delicious little cheeseburgers made from a savory blend of beef and venison.
 They are perfectly portioned to grill up quickly or when you want a lighter bite.
 Moreover, they give you the flavor of a lighter cheeseburger, thanks to the addition of venison.

 Sliders are a fantastic way to get big, bold flavors in smaller, cuter packaging!
 Because they are only a couple bites, they’re fun to serve at a summer cookout.
-They allow your guests to eat while they mingle because they can be managed one-handed.
+Because they can be managed one-handed, they allow your guests to mix and mingle.
 Also, they allow your guests to sample many different offerings since they won’t fill up on a giant cheeseburger.

 Plus, sliders are just too darn cute!
 Who wouldn’t love a teeny sandwich?